ThreeMammals/Ocelot/docs/features/qualityofservice.rst

             .AddPolly();
     }

-Then add the following section to a ReRoute configuration.
+Then add the following section to a Route configuration.

 .. code-block:: json